 City of Heritage

 Pau is a beautiful historic city; its château was birthplace to Henri IV, who became King of France in 1589.
 The British first discovered Pau following the settlement of Wellington and his troops after their defeat of Marshal Soult at Orthez in 1814.
-Seduced by its micro-climate, the English flocked here throughout the 19th century bringing along their cultural obsessions like fox hunting, horse racing, cricket, golf, tea rooms and parks.
+Seduced by its micro-climate, the English flocked here bringing along their cultural obsessions like fox hunting, horse racing, cricket, golf, tea rooms and parks.

 City of Sport - Equestrian

 Pau is well known in the Equestrian world for its 5 Star International Horse Trials, attracting nearly 50,000 visitors to watch the show jumping, dressage, eventing and carriage driving competitions.
 The Hippodrome of Pont-Long specializes in cross country and hurdle races with race meetings held during the winter months.
 The city boasts the second biggest Equestrian training centre, Sers, in France, after Chantilly, with the top French trainers and jockeys based here.
 Pau airport coordinates European air freight for horses, facilitating rapid and secure access to hippodromes, training centres, breeders and stud farms.

 Other Sporting Events

 The Tour de France has for many years, completed the mountain stage in its town centre.
 Most famously, Pau hosts its own Formula 3,000 Grand Prix and Classic Car Grand Prix, which run through its city’s streets, in its own Monaco style.
 The ICF Canoe Slalom World Cup is held in the Wild Water Arena in Pau, also serving as the training centre for the Olympic champion Tony Estanguet.
 Pau is home to the first 18 holes golf course in Europe, which was laid in 1856.